Undergraduate » New Student Information

 Registering for Modules

-There is no need to register for modules before the start of term, and it is in fact probably better to wait until you arrive at Warwick, and have met with your personal tutor before doing this.
+There is no need to register for modules before the start of term, and it is in fact probably better to wait until after Welcome Week begins, and have met with your personal tutor before doing this.

-Please spend time on these — as much time as you can! — before coming to Warwick in October.
+Please spend time on these — as much time as you can! — before Welcome Week begins.
 All time that you spend on this preparation will be amply repaid during your first year here.

 Many new students find that the mathematical parts of these degrees are surprisingly different from the sort of maths they have done previously at school.
-Reading through this book will help you make the transition to university level mathematics by gently (and humorously) introducing you to rigour and abstraction:
+Reading through these books will help you make the transition to university level mathematics by gently (and humorously) introducing you to rigour and abstraction:

 - Introductory Mathematics: Algebra and Analysis by Geoff Smith.
-A sample chapter can be found on Google Books, here.
+A sample chapter can be found on Google Books.

 - How to Think Like a Mathematician: A Companion to Undergraduate Mathematics by Kevin Houston, a former Warwick University Student.
 Check out the slide show 10 ways to think like a mathematician by the same author.